MoranWeissman/devops-interview-questions/questions/06_helm.md

 <details>
   <summary>Hints / Key Points</summary>

-  - Use **Helm hooks** (like `pre-install`) on that job.
+  - Use **Helm hooks** (`pre-install`, `post-install`) on that job.
-  - The job runs first, and only when it’s done do we proceed to install the app.
+  - The job runs first; if it succeeds, Helm proceeds to install the rest.
-  - Hooks can also run after install if needed.
+  - Weights can fine-tune the order of multiple hooks.
 </details>

 ---

 ## 4) Multiple Jobs Order
 **Question:**
-If you have multiple jobs that each need to run in a certain order, how can Helm handle that?
+If you have multiple jobs that need to run in a certain sequence, how can Helm handle that?

 <details>
   <summary>Hints / Key Points</summary>

-  - You can assign **weights** to hooks (lower weight runs first).
+  - Hooks with **weights** (lower weight runs first).
-  - Or run them in a single job that goes step by step.
+  - Or a single job that does tasks in order.
-  - If they’re really separate, you might split them into subcharts.
+  - Sometimes separate subcharts if they’re truly independent.
 </details>

 ---